 Sessions are held in the Shiloh Old Site Annex, 811 Sophia Street, Fredericksburg, Virginia (next door to the main church building).
 Sessions begin at 11 a.m. and last until approximately 12:30 p.m.
 The group meets weekly, except during major holidays and the summer months.

 Sponsored by Shiloh Old Site's Faith & Hope Club, these Bible studies use a format that requires no advance academic preparation or prior study yet facilitates comfortable participation by all, deeper understandings, and lively discussions.

 A lesson booklet is provided each week as a starting point for each week's discussion and interaction.
 Recent samples can downloaded from the left side of this page.
 What many participants like most is that the format makes it easy for participants to share their own comments and insights as well as questions and struggles.
 There is also much lively discussion of current events in our families, our community, our nation, and our world.

 Mark William Olson, a member of the Faith & Hope Club, prepares each week's materials and leads the discussions.
 You can send him a quick message by using the form found at lower left.

-Since it was begun in 1995, the Tuesday Bible studies have tackled such biblical books as Exodus, Leviticus, Ruth, Jeremiah, Amos, Jonah, Habakkuk, Haggai, Zechariah, Mark, Luke, John, Acts, Romans, Philippians, James, 1 Peter, Jude, and Revelation, among others.
+Since it was begun in 1995, the Tuesday Bible studies have tackled such biblical books as Exodus, Leviticus, Ruth, Jeremiah, Micah, Amos, Jonah, Habakkuk, Haggai, Zechariah, Mark, Luke, John, Acts, Romans, Philippians, James, 1 Peter, Jude, and Revelation, among others.
 Occasionally a book is reexamined.

 You can come regularly or only occasionally